Cherylrozinski/CherylRozinski-Portfolio/final_project_CherylRozinski.md

 Technical: Heinz College students are very technially savvy and use multiple robust software applications on a regular basis.
 They access the web on their computers.
 User Motivation: Heinz College students are motivated by their interest in the topic, and their desire to support their peers.
 They are also generally driven by the process of gaining knowledge.

+# Individual Persona of a Heinz College Student
+Personal: 27 years old, female, Seeking a masters degree in public policy, wants to work in government at the state or local level after graduation.
+Professional: She has 4 years of work experience for a thinktank before coming back to earn her masters.
+She is interested in government financing, but will likely not seek jobs in this specific industry.
+Technical: She will be able to understand our data-findings, but will also likely be thankful for our visual representations of the problem.
+User Motivation: She is friends with 3 people on the team and has become interested in the topic while discussing with her friends.
+She sees how this knowledge might be relevant to her career and will look over our site with eagerness and a willingness to ask questions.

+# Implications of personas
-Given these two personas, I created a problem --> solution story.
+Given these two general and individual personas, I created a problem --> solution story.
 I started very broad with the problem with infrastructure and linked in to the emotions of my viewer.
 Then, I presented all of the problems with the municipal bond market by using visual graphics to explain these issues.
 I also simplified the concepts (and tried to add metaphorical language) to make sure that my viewers could understand each idea.
 I gained lots of feedback from "general public" members who do not have much experience in the bond market to help me accomplish this objective.
 I also tried to create a summary line (in the problems) followed by a description and the same in the solutions.
 These brief summaries helped my readers get bite sized information on concepts that they already understand and then read on when they do not know much about the topic.
 In addition, to help my viewers understand the story more clearly, I broke it into 3 parts so that they could easily see my transitions.
 Finally, by numbering the problems and solutions, viewers can easily see the connection between the dense material.

 # Design Decisions
 The hardest decisions throughout this process was story structure and order of content.
 It was difficult to figure out how to best place the many problems to maximize viewer comprehension.
 I used a process of writing each problem on a slip of paper and working with a communication tutor to place them in an order that made sense to both of us (given our very different levels of expertise and investment in the project).
 In addtion, there were 4 problems that I struggled to visualize, especially in a way that would aid viewer comprehension.
 To solve this problem, I sketched out many diagrams and sought initial feelback to get to something that would aid viewer comprehension.